tsubakichan-289/nuntium/README.md

 Nuntium also supports a virtual IPv6 overlay built on TUN devices.
 Each client creates its own TUN interface and assigns the IPv6 address derived from its public key.
+The address is configured automatically on the interface with a `/64` prefix using the host's networking tools (e.g. `ip`).
+If the assignment fails, a warning is printed.
 Packets read from this interface are encrypted and sent over UDP to a relay server.
 The server merely forwards packets between clients and does not require its own address.